Hawthorne effect: Relay assembly experiments

 Changing a variable usually increased productivity, even if the variable was just a change back to the original condition.
-It is said that this reflects natural adaption to the environment without knowing the objective of the experiment.
+It is said that this reflects natural adaptation to the environment without knowing the objective of the experiment.
 Researchers concluded that the workers worked harder because they thought that they were being monitored individually.

 Researchers hypothesized that choosing one's own coworkers, working as a group, being treated as special (as evidenced by working in a separate room), and having a sympathetic supervisor were the real reasons for the productivity increase.
-One interpretation, mainly due to Elton Mayo's studies, was that "the six individuals became a team and the team gave itself wholeheartedly and spontaneously to cooperation in the experiment."
+One interpretation, mainly due to Elton Mayo's studies, was that "the six individuals became a team and the team gave itself wholeheartedly and spontaneously to cooperation in the experiment".
 Further, there was a second relay assembly test room study whose results were not as significant as the first experiment.

 Mass interviewing program

 The program was conducted from 1928 to 1930 and involved 20,000 interviews.
 The interviews initially used direct questioning, asking questions related to the supervision and policies of the company involved.
 The drawback of the direct questioning was that the answers were only "yes" or "no", which was unhelpful for finding the root of problems.
 Therefore, researchers took to indirect questioning, in which the interviewer would listen.
 This gave valuable insights about workers' behavior, specifically that the behavior of a worker (or individual) is shaped by group behavior.